connornishijima/Lixie-projects/Serial Parser/README.md

 Any programming language that can write to a UART at 115200 baud can use this gateway to controlling Lixies.
 Just print a command:

 I've included a Python example directory perfect for embedded computers like the Raspberry Pi, which uses an easy lix.begin(), clear() and write() library you can import to your own scripts!
 Tested speed is over 100 FPS!
+Just put a copy of lixie.py in the same directory as your code!

 For example, printing the UNIX epoch time (in magenta) using the lixie.py library: